 About the U.S. Department of the Treasury's Bureau of the Fiscal Service Invoice Processing Platform (IPP)

-IPP is a secure online service that exchanges electronic POs and invoices and enables retrieval of payment details and history.
+IPP is a secure online service that facilitates the exchange of electronic POs and invoices and enables the retrieval of payment detail history.
 IPP services are easy to use and are available at no charge to participating federal agencies and their vendors.
-To enroll in the IPP Payment Notification Service, call IPP Customer Support at (866) 973-3131.